What is Management?

 - Achieving Group Goals: Management encourages collaboration and coordination amongst workers.
-A general control must be provided to the organizational and personal objectives in order to favourably accomplish the aims.
+A general control must be provided to the organisational and personal objectives in order to favourably accomplish the aims.

 - Increases Efficiency: Management improves productivity by managing resources in a reliable conceivable way in order to decrease cost upscale potency.

-- Creates Dynamic organization: Management undertakes the conditions by assuring that these variations are well accepted privately and that objection to change is controlled.
+- Creates Dynamic organisation: Management undertakes the conditions by assuring that these variations are well accepted privately and that objection to change is controlled.

-- Achieving personal objectives: Management promotes leadership and furnishes motivation to the employees to operate effectively in order to accomplish their personal aims while working towards the organizational goals.
+- Achieving personal objectives: Management promotes leadership and furnishes motivation to the employees to operate effectively in order to accomplish their personal aims while working towards the organisational goals.